WarioWare Gold

-WarioWare Gold is a minigame compilation co-developed by Nintendo EPD and Intelligent Systems and published by Nintendo for the Nintendo 3DS family of video game consoles.
-The ninth installment in the WarioWare series, it was released in PAL regions in July 2018, and in North America and Japan the following month.
+WarioWare Gold is a minigame compilation developed by Intelligent Systems and published by Nintendo for the Nintendo 3DS family of video game consoles.
+The tenth installment in the WarioWare series, it was released in PAL regions in July 2018, and in North America and Japan the following month.
 The game's plot follows the greedy Wario who has organized a gaming tournament for a large cash prize, with the ultimate goal of claiming the money for himself.
 Meanwhile, various other WarioWare characters deal with other problems which play out in the form of short stories.

 Similar to previous entries, in WarioWare Gold, the player is tasked with completing consecutive "microgames" at increasing paces.
 Gold features both microgames from past entries in the series and some new ones for a total of over 300 microgames, the most featured in the series to date.
 After completing the story mode, additional modes such as the challenge mode are unlocked.
 The game's creative director, Goro Abe, put careful planning in determining which 300 of the 1,100 microgames across the series would be featured.
 Gold also featured voice acting, a first for the series.
 Intelligent Systems focused less on collectible items and more on core programming after deeming them not as important.

 Gold received generally positive reviews, being praised for its graphics, additional modes, and the introduction of voice acting in multiple languages.
 Reception of its various collectibles was split, with some finding them worthwhile while others on the contrary.
 The game sold poorly at first but later spiked in 2020 in the United Kingdom.
-A follow-up for the Nintendo Switch, WarioWare: Get It Together!, released in 2021.
+A follow-up for the Nintendo Switch, WarioWare: Get It Together!, was released in 2021.